pvmm/spritetools.py/README.md

 How to use it
 -------------

-In addition to the source PNG image, png2sprites.py may expect a palette file, which is basically a tuple of 16 RGB triplets and zeroth colour just removes the background from the original PNG file.
+In addition to the source PNG image, you may provide a palette file, which is basically a tuple of 16 RGB triplets.
+The first colour in the tuple is MSX colour index 0 (transparent), which `png2sprites.py` uses to remove the background from the original PNG file.

 ```
 (255,0,255),(0,0,0),(145,109,0),(109,72,0),(36,36,36),(72,72,72),(109,109,109),(255,255,255),(109,109,109),(0,72,218),(255,0,0),(218,182,145),(182,109,0),(0,145,72),(0,72,36),(0,0,0)
 ```

+If you don't provide a palette file, `png2sprites.py` will scan the image and generate its own palette.

 Help message
 ------------